Erin Moran, Joanie Cunningham in "Happy Days," dies at 56

-Erin Moran, the former child star who played Joanie Cunningham in the sitcoms "Happy Days" and "Joanie Loves Chachi," died Saturday at age 56.
+Erin Moran, the former child star who played Joanie Cunningham in the sitcoms "Happy Days" and "Joanie Loves Chachi," has died.
+She was 56.

-A statement from the sheriff's department in Harrison County, Indiana, said the dispatcher "received a 911 call about an unresponsive female.
-Upon arrival of first responders, it was determined that Erin Moran Fleischmann was deceased.
-An autopsy is pending."
+Moran was found dead Saturday by emergency responders after a dispatcher for the Harrison County, Indiana, sheriff's department received a 911 call, the department said.
+The cause of death has not been determined.
+An autopsy is pending.

-The dispatcher confirmed to The Associated Press that the woman was the actress, who had been married to Steven Fleischmann.
+A Burbank, California, native, Moran began acting in TV and movies before she was 10 years old.
+She had several years of experience when she was cast in 1974 in "Happy Days" as Joanie Cunningham, the kid sister to high school student Richie Cunningham, played by Ron Howard, who went on to become a successful filmmaker.

 "Such sad sad news.
-RIP Erin," ''Happy Days" star Ron Howard tweeted Saturday.
+RIP Erin," Howard tweeted Saturday.
 "I'll always choose to remember you on our show making scenes better, getting laughs and lighting up TV screens."

-"What happened with all of us was like we were this family," she told Xfinity in 2009.
+"What happened with all of us was like we were this family," Moran told Xfinity in 2009.
 "It was so surreal with all the cast members. ...
 They were my family, get it?"

 "I would love to do a feature (film), I'd love to do a play," she told CNN in 1981 when asked what she'd like to do after "Happy Days."